danilo-vieira/github-explorer/README-pages/v1.0/Documentation/getting-started.md

 This page will help you get started with github-explorer.
 You'll be up and running in a jiffy!

-## "Welcome to the Github Explorer documentation!"
+## 🤓 Welcome to the Github Explorer documentation!

 As you should to know, this is a simple project make with [GitHub API](https://api.github.com/) where users can search for repositories and see details like number of Stars, number of Forks, number of Issues and a list with all Issues.

 Before we start this awesome project, i want you see what you will do (no writed descriptions, this is too annoying 🤭).

+---

 **Main page:**